 How to file your EEO-1 report

-The reporting system for the EEO-1 form is on the EEOC website, which includes more detailed instructions and FAQs.
+The filing process for the EEO-1 Component 1 report is on the EEOC website, which includes relevant materials, additional instructions, and FAQs.
 First-time filers can fill out a simple registration form online to set up an account to file their report each year.

-If you’re filing an EEO-1 report for the first time, use these simple steps to get the job done:
+If you’re filing an EEO-1 Component 1 report for the first time, use these simple steps to get the job done:

 - Register on the EEOC’s website